 "Faith is the substance of things hoped for, the evidence of things unseen."

 The underlying Hebrew concept of faith (emunah) means faithfulness.
 It includes belief, but also implies activity, an eventual responsiveness on our part (just as "Shema" doesn't mean "hear" only, but rather "hear and do").

-The first part of this verse tells us that our belief, and the ability to act on it, is tangible.
+The first part of this verse tells us that our belief, and the ability to act on it, is tangible - it almost has material substance.
 We can experience it, and therefore know we have it.
-Our faithfulness is an already manifest part of Spiritual Reality, here in the physical, on earth, through us, Now.
+Our faithfulness is an already manifest part of Spiritual Reality, here in the physical, on earth, in us, Now.
 The idea is similar to Ephesians 1:13-14, where the Holy Spirit is said to be like a down-payment or "earnest money."
-I can know that all the promises of God - the things hoped for - will be fulfilled, because I've already received a small but substantial part of them, this very real thing called faith.
+I can know that all the promises of God - the things hoped for - will be fulfilled, because I've already received a small but significant part of them, this very real thing called faith.

 |Back to index